Country profile: Israel

 Modernized Canada-Israel Free Trade Agreement

-- The original Canada-Israel Free Trade Agreement (CIFTA) entered into force in 1997, eliminating tariffs on all industrial products and some agricultural and fish and seafood products.
+- The original Canada-Israel Free Trade Agreement (CIFTA) entered into force in 1997.

 - Through phases of negotiations, Canada and Israel agreed to multiple changes to the 1997 CIFTA to expand commercial opportunities for both countries.

-- The modernized CIFTA, which entered into force on September 1, 2019, includes chapters on gender and trade and on small- and medium-sized enterprises (SMEs), as well as new provisions on responsible business conduct and on labour and environmental protections.
+- The modernized CIFTA, which entered into force on September 1, 2019, eliminates or reduces tariffs on virtually all products.
+It also includes chapters on gender and trade and on small- and medium-sized enterprises (SMEs), as well as new provisions on responsible business conduct and on labour and environmental protections.

-- The modernized CIFTA signals Canada’s commitment to a progressive trade agenda, one that ensures that the benefits and opportunities that flow from trade and investment are more widely shared by Canadians.
+- The modernized CIFTA demonstrates Canada’s commitment to a progressive trade agenda, one that ensures that the benefits and opportunities that flow from trade and investment are more widely shared by Canadians.

 Canada-Israel trade snapshot